 - Yields may not be as large as with synthetic nutrients

-- Growth cycle may be slightly longer than with liquid nutrients
+- The growth cycle may be slightly longer than with liquid nutrients

 Plant Nutrition 101